mlflow-oidc/mlflow-migration/README_limitations.md

-# MLflow Export Import Limitations
+# MLflow Migration Limitations

 ## General Limitations

 * The MLflow API returns uneven error codes especially when calling the Databaricks tracking server (some 404 should be 403, etc.).
-MLflow Export Import does a best effort to recover and not terminate the overall export/import, and indicate the root cause.
+MLflow Migration does a best effort to recover and not terminate the overall export/import, and indicate the root cause.

 * If the run linked to a registered model version does not exist (has been deleted) the version is not exported since when importing [MLflowClient.create_model_version](https://mlflow.org/docs/latest/python_api/mlflow.client.html#mlflow.client.MlflowClient.create_model_version) requires a run ID.